z-adams/Tutorials/Pointers/pointers.md

 function: we want it to be reentrant, that is, we want to be able to call the function a second time and have it pick up where it left off.
-Since we would prefer to avoid the mess of having some sort of internal variable to save the last position, we can instead mark the left-off point with a pointer.
+Since we would prefer to avoid the mess of having some sort of internal variable to save the last position, we can instead save the location of the last visited character with a pointer.

 There an issue, though.
-Let's say we pass our "bookmark" pointer to the function like so:
+Let's say we pass our "bookmark" pointer to the function with an argument `char* left_off` like so:

 ```c
 char* find_char(const char *str, char search_tgt, char* left_off);
 ```

+That's how you pass the location of data to a function, right?
 We frequently pass things to functions with pointers like this, but this situation is different.
 Let's say that we set up our function call like so:

 ```c
 int main()